linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

 3. **Use Comments Effectively**:

-    - Use single-line and multi-line comments to improve code readability and documentation and control execution.
+   - Use single-line and multi-line comments to improve code readability, provide clear documentation, and temporarily disable lines of code for testing or debugging purposes.

 4. **Apply Numeric Operations**:

-    - Use numeric operators to perform calculations and manipulate data.
+    - Use numeric operators to perform calculations and modify data.

 5. **Declare and Manipulate Variables**:

-    - Declare, initialize, and reassign variables in Java to store and modify data.
+   - Declare, initialize, and reassign variables  to store and update data.

 6. **Utilize the Debugger**:

     - Set a breakpoint to stop program execution at a particular line of code.
-    - Step through code using the IDE debugger to analyze program flow and inspect variable changes.
+    - Use the IDE debugger to step through code, examine program flow, and monitor changes in variable values.

 7. **Handle User Input with `Scanner`**:

-    - Use the `Scanner` class to read and process user input during program execution.
+   - Utilize the `Scanner` class to capture user input.
-    - Assign a variable to store a value read from user input.
+   - Assign a variable to store the value received from user input.

 8. **Format Output Using String Concatenation**